Trainee Positions At Eastern Health (Box Hill)

 The Advanced Trainees will have gained understanding and experience of diverse spectrum of Neurological disciplines including cerebrovascular diseases, multiple sclerosis, movement disorders and epilepsy.

-2) 1 electrophysiological clinic per week (with consultant supervision and tutoring)
+2) Weekly electrophysiology (with consultant supervision and tutoring)

-3) 1 EEG reporting session per week (with consultant supervision and tutoring)
+3) Weekly EEG reporting session (with consultant supervision and tutoring)

 Elective Position Descriptions

-At the end of the fellowship year, the stroke fellow will have expected to have acquired
+At the end of the fellowship year, the fellow will have expected to have acquired

 1) the clinical expertise and knowledge of acute stroke thrombolysis,